mlen108/djcroco/README.rst

     {{ obj.document.download_document|user_filter:"1,2,3" }}

-Returns the original document with annotations limited for given users.
+Returns the original document with annotations limited to given users.
 Possible values are: *all*, *none*, or a comma-separated list of user IDs. **Default: all**

 ::